by Jani Lauzon & Kaitlyn Riordan

 As Caesar reaches ambitiously for more power, Brutus, Cassius and a band of conspirators plot to stop him – by bloody means.
 In this radical adaptation, we discover Portia, Brutus’ wife, as she tries to keep the peace in Rome, all while protecting her best friend Calpurnia, her new son and the democracy she believes in.

--Produced in 2018, by Shakespeare in the Ruff to great critical and popular acclaim
+- Produced in 2018, by Shakespeare in the Ruff

 I Sit Content – A Story of Emily Carr